3-5105/UniFixHM/README.md

 #1 Project Overview

-This project, named UniFixHM v1.19, is a Unicode patch provided for VNIS Edit.
+This project, named UniFixHM, is a Unicode patch provided for VNIS Edit.
 Here is its detailed description:

 HM NIS Edit (also known as VNIS Edit) is an open-source software designed to provide an easy-to-use GUI editor for NSIS.